As winter rolls in, the chill and dry air can really take a toll on…

 Common signs and symptoms of GERD include:

-• A burning sensation in your chest (heartburn), usually after eating, which might be worse at night
+- A burning sensation in your chest (heartburn), usually after eating, which might be worse at night

-• Chest pain
+- Chest pain

-• Difficulty swallowing
+- Difficulty swallowing

-• Regurgitation of food or sour liquid
+- Regurgitation of food or sour liquid

-• The sensation of a lump in your throat
+- The sensation of a lump in your throat

 So when acid repeatedly “refluxes” from the stomach into the esophagus alone, this is GERD.
-When stomach acid travels up the esophagus and spills into the throat or voice box, this is LPR.
+When stomach acid backs up the esophagus and spills into the throat or voice box, this is LPR.
 People with GERD tend to experience heartburn or a feeling of acid coming up.
 People with LPR are more likely to have a cough, throat clearing, hoarseness, or a feeling of something stuck in their throat.
 Of course, some people have both!

 When it comes to LPR, the most effective treatment is usually a combination of medication and lifestyle changes.
 Lifestyle changes might include things like avoiding eating right before bed and reducing the intake of problem foods.
 Acidic foods and drinks are problematic, as well as caffeine, alcohol, carbonated beverages, mint, and high-fat foods.